thomaspaulin/blog.thomaspaulin.me/content/posts/2020/blog-design-notes.md

     - Avoid unnecessary elements, only provide exactly what is needed
 2. A range of weights for different emphasis
     - Shouldn't feel too oppressive
-3. There should be sufficnet space between letters to feel more friendly
+3. There should be sufficient space between letters to feel more friendly

 #### Possible Parings
 1. [Montserrat](https://fonts.google.com/specimen/Montserrat) (headings), [Esteban](https://www.dafontfree.io/esteban-font/) (body/article text)